SaladTechnologies/salad-kitchen-docs/content/docs/rewards/rewards-faq/189-i-redeemed-an-item-and-havene28099t-gotten-it-yet-whate28099s-going-on.md

 ---
-title: I Redeemed an item and Haven’t Gotten it Yet.
-What’s Going On?
+title: I Redeemed an item and Haven't Gotten it Yet.
+What's Going On?
 ---

 Most store redemptions are automatic and usually immediate, however some are issued through third party systems and can